JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/valid-package-definition.md

-# valid-package-def
+# valid-package-definition

-❌ This rule is deprecated.
-It was replaced by [`package-json/valid-package-definition`](valid-package-definition.md).
+💼 This rule is enabled in the ✅ `recommended` config.

 <!-- end auto-generated rule header -->